 I came away with two thoughts:

-1. I would like to play the course again fresh with a little more experience and course knowledge on my side, and
+1. After playing the course 3 times over the years, I would like to play the course again fresh with a little more experience and course knowledge on my side,

 2. I am in awe of the skill level of the professionals who play this course off the back tees, and manage to put together a score day after day.